Skip to main content

 Imports from the US often involve high-value goods: medical equipment, semiconductors, aerospace parts, pharmaceuticals, and specialized machinery.
 The approximately 9-hour flight time makes air freight the logical choice for time-sensitive or valuable shipments.

-Customs on imports from the US
+Customs for imports from the US

-Popular goods imported from the US
+Frequently requested goods from the US

 • Medical and surgical equipment